Rahulalpha/Rahulalpha/How-the-MetaSploit-Framework-is-used-in-cSploit.md

 ### Gems
 MSF use a lot of gems, and many of them must be compiled from C sources, but Android does not comes with a compiler, so we have to compile them with our developer tools. those gems are not trivial to compile for android , it took a lot of work.

-We created a gem server at [gems.dsploit.net](http://gems.dsploit.net) that host compiled gems, thus to make the installation process download them pre-compiled, no compiler needed.
+We created a gem server that host compiled gems, thus to make the installation process download them pre-compiled, no compiler needed.

 ## The MetaSploit Framework RPCD
-MSF has a cool program called `msfrpcd`, that program will provide access to a MSF instance thought a RPC connection. dSploit start the RPC daemon and connect to him.
+MSF has a cool program called `msfrpcd`, that program will provide access to a MSF instance thought a RPC connection. cSploit start the RPC daemon and connect to him.

-After that dSploit it's ready to launch exploits and control opened sessions on pwned targets.
+After that cSploit it's ready to launch exploits and control opened sessions on pwned targets.

 On an opened session you can take control of a shell, clear event logs and many more. the target it's yours :wink:

 ## Missing features
-Currently there are many features of the MSF that dSploit does not use. we want to take advantage of all the MSF features. these are features that are currently missing but are in our roadmap:
+Currently there are many features of the MSF that cSploit does not use. we want to take advantage of all the MSF features. these are features that are currently missing but are in our roadmap: